mlehotay/ier/IER/IER-theory.md

 > **A single physical system can sustain at most one globally dominant, coherence-stabilized Unified Experiential Field at a time.**

-Clarifications:

-* partial overlap may occur during regime transitions
-* preparatory, residual, or peripheral dynamics do not constitute additional UEFs
-* simultaneous full experiential fields within one system are impossible

-This rule explains dissociation, dreaming, attentional collapse, anesthesia, and regime switching without multiplying subjects.
+Partial overlaps may occur during transitions, but full simultaneous UEFs are impossible.
+This explains phenomena such as dissociation, dreaming, attentional collapse, anesthesia, and regime switching.

 ---